danielschudel/NCSSM-ICD/index.md

 * We require that all riders be fully vaccinated.
 All drivers are fully vaccinated also.
 * Will remain masked while in vehicles.
 * We are limiting the number of riders.
+* You can attend Mass inside the church or outside.
+I usually attend the outdoor Mass outdoors (weather permitting).

 ## Masses for 2021/2022